 Planning a PhD Thesis

-Updated 2021.
-Links to online material with some comment.
-Core information is ok although some links may have expired.
+Updated in 2021.
+The basic information is fine although some links may have expired.

 Structuring and Writing a Dissertation